 In Caracas, Venezuela’s capital, roads are closed for locals to attend early morning church services from the 16th-24th of December on rollerskates!
 On Christmas Eve, San Nicolás (St. Nicholas) and Niño Jesús’ (Baby Jesus) bring gifts for all to open.
 Homes are decorated with Nacimiento (Nativity scenes), Aguinaldos y Parrandas (Christmas carols) are played in the background, and a traditional feast of tamales and Pernil Asado (roast pork) is devoured and washed down with Ponche de Crema (rum flavoured Venezuelan eggnog).

 Christmas in Russia is celebrated on the 7th of January due to the Russian Orthodox Church that follows the Julian calendar for religious celebration days.
 On New Year’s Eve, tall and thin Ded Moroz or Father Frost together with his snow maiden Snegurochka place gifts for children under the New Year tree.
-Over this holiday season, some people participate in the Nativity Fast, where they forgo food until the appearance of the first star in the sky on Christmas Eve.
+Over this holiday season, some people participate in the Nativity Fast, where they fast until the appearance of the first star in the sky on Christmas Eve.
 The fast is broken with a feast of kutya (a mixture of honey, seeds and grains).
 It’s tradition to toss a spoonful up at the ceiling, and if it sticks, you’re in for a year of good luck!

 Each Christmas Eve, the French enjoy their biggest holiday meal called le Réveillon (meaning ‘waking’), feasting for hours until a midnight church service.
 On the menu might be all the custom foods from oysters and stuffed turkey to a whopping 13 desserts which symbolise the Last Supper!
 It’s also a tradition that when setting the table for this meal that the ends of the tablecloth be knotted so that the Devil can’t get under the table!

-Due to Greenland’s northern position in the hemisphere, residents usually only have about four hours of daylight in December.
+Due to Greenland’s northern position in the hemisphere, residents usually only have about four hours of daylight.
 So it’s custom to place an illuminated star in home and shop windows to add light amid the immense dark.
 On Christmas night, men serve the women, and following the Christmas dinner, games are enjoyed by all.
 And if you find yourself in Spraglebugten near the town of Uummannaq, be on the lookout for Santa as he’s claimed to reside there!

 Eager to celebrate Christmas in a land far far away?
 Having an internationally accredited TESOL certificate from iTTi South Africa will grant you the opportunity to travel the globe, whether as a teacher abroad or a travelling teacher online.